 Asphyxia occurs when a child’s brain is deprived of oxygen.
-This condition could be caused by a pinched umbilical cord, ruptured uterus, or a detached placenta.
+This condition could be caused by a pinched umbilical cord, a ruptured uterus, or a detached placenta.
 During a difficult delivery or breech birth, doctors must appropriately address any issues and complications to protect the health of the mother and child.

 Infections in Mothers or Newborns

-aIf the mother is ill or has a serious infection during pregnancy, their child is also at risk.
-When a doctor fails to treat or misdiagnoses a mother’s medical condition, the developing baby could be harmed.
+If the mother is ill or has a serious infection during pregnancy, their child is also at risk.
+The developing baby could be harmed when a doctor fails to treat or misdiagnoses a mother’s medical condition.
 Conditions such as cytomegalovirus and rubella present significant risk factors for cerebral palsy.

 A newborn infant could also contract a serious infection.
 For example, meningitis is an infection that could result in brain damage and cerebral palsy.

-It is not uncommon for a newborn infant to experience a mild case of jaundice. the excess bilirubin in an infant’s blood is typically filtered through the liver.
+It is not uncommon for a newborn infant to experience a mild case of jaundice.
+The excess bilirubin in an infant’s blood is typically filtered through the liver.
 Once this occurs, the condition should clear up.
 However, if left untreated or undiagnosed, a severe case of jaundice could develop into a condition known as kernicterus.
 High bilirubin levels are often toxic and could cause permanent brain damage and cerebral palsy.